 Figure 11: Transnational inter-agency cooperation in Swiss national security

 Hagmann, Jonas; Davidshofer, Stephan; Tawfik, Amal; Wenger, Andreas; Wildi, Lisa (2018).
 The programmatic and institutional (re-)configuration of the Swiss national security field.
 Swiss Political Science Review 24(3): 215-245.
 PDF / Score tables / OpenAccess URL

 From August – October 2018, I will be a visiting scholar at the Universidad de la Republica’s Department of Social Sciences.
 The research stay serves to connect to sociologists, criminologists and political scientists based at UdelaR – especially the research group of Professor Nico Trajtenberg – and to conduct field research on the reconfiguration of urban security management in the City of Montevideo.

 The website was expanded with a repository for visual documentation.
-Find and browser through photography, videos and interview statements taken during fieldwork in Marrakech, Kathmandu and Cape Town.
+Find and browser through photography, videos and interview statements taken during fieldwork in Marrakech, Kathmandu, Cape Town and Montevideo.

 Kathmandu interview statements